rrnyquist/ebenezer/_Scripture/ESV/61_II_Peter.md

 and if he rescued righteous Lot, greatly distressed by the sensual conduct of the wicked ^0207

-(for as that righteous man lived among them day after day, he was tormenting his righteous soul over their lawless deeds that he saw and heard ); ^0208
+(for as that righteous man lived among them day after day, he was tormenting his righteous soul over their lawless deeds that he saw and heard); ^0208

 then the Lord knows how to rescue the godly from trials, and to keep the unrighteous under punishment until the day of judgment, ^0209

-and especially those who indulge in the lust of defiling passion and despise authority.
-Bold and willful, they do not tremble as they blaspheme the glorious ones, ^0210
+and especially those who indulge in the lust of defiling passion and despise authority.Bold and willful, they do not tremble as they blaspheme the glorious ones, ^0210

 whereas angels, though greater in might and power, do not pronounce a blasphemous judgment against them before the Lord. ^0211